HolyCorn-Software/system/system-changes.md

 .

-Added support for browsers that don't support service workers
+Improved the startup time of the soul system

-Improved the UX of the loader
+Improved UX of the loader